PatD123/rusty-raytrace/README.md

 I provide basic vector operation implementations, really those that I needed to follow along with the [Raytracing In A Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) article.

+## Rays
+I also provide a basic ray implementation, of course used in raytracing.